pakreinbold/PDE_Discovery_Weak_Formulation/README.md

 integrate_2dns_fdso_np.m : Main integrator for the 2D Navier-Stokes equation with Kolmogorov forcing.
 Running this will create a trajectory in the directory that the initialization code creates.
 This code is where the length of the trajectory and the temporal sampling rate are determined.

 In the other folder, Weak_Formulation_Codes, are the functions used to determine the governing equations for the systems detailed in the paper.
 The titles indicate for which system the function is intended for.
-Note that the principle input for these codes is a string containing the filename for the .mat file that contains the trajectory and relevant parameters (usually only dx & dt, the spatial spacing and time between snapshots, respectively).
+Note that the principle input for these MATLAB codes is a string containing the filename for the .mat file that contains the trajectory and relevant parameters (usually only dx & dt, the spatial spacing and time between snapshots, respectively).

 **Important Note 1**
 The trajectories must be saved with the switch '-v7.3', which enables them to be loaded in pieces with the matfile formalism in MATLAB.
 This should be handled automatically in the integrators.